2026 Presenters OH

 Jo Lynn Rhodes

-Jo Lynn Rhodes is an experienced performer and enjoys sharing the beautify of the harp with local sacred and secular audiences.
-She received her Bachelor of Music Performance and Master of Elementary Education degrees from Heidelberg University in Tiffin, Ohio, where when resides with her husband and blended family.
-She is celebrating 30 years in education and currently teaches 1st grade.
+Jo Lynn Rhodes is an experienced performer and enjoys sharing the beauty of harp music with local sacred and secular audiences.
+She received her Bachelor of Music Performance and Master of Elementary Education degrees from Heidelberg University in Tiffin, OH where she resides with her husband and blended family.
+She is celebrating 32 years in education and currently teaches 1st grade.
 She is a former student of Denise Grupp-Verbon and credits her for providing a solid foundation in technique and introducing her to the “harp world.”
-A familiar face at the Harp Gathering, she has near-perfect attendance, having only missed one year!
+A familiar face at the Harp Gathering, she has almost perfect attendance, and looks forward to seeing familiar and new faces alike.
 Facebook

 Pat Tait